code-stroke/codestroke-backend/README.md

 For development purposes, you can delete a patient by accessing the `/cases/<case_id>/` route and sending a DELETE request.

+### Event Log

+All the patient additions and edits are logged in the database with a timestamp.
+The route to GET the event log is at `/event_log/`.

 ## Future Notes (NOT for current version)

 ### Authentication (DRAFT)